 Despite Sasuke’s mistreatment towards Sakura in the past, it is clear in The Seventh Hokage and the Scarlet Spring that Sakura and Sasuke share a solid bond that fans haven’t seen before.
 Many fans might be still confused by Kishimoto’s complex-yet-unhealthy pairing of these two characters but this spin-off flawlessly (and quietly) sets out to prove why they are a compatible item.

 Offering a unique insight into the Uchiha family, not only are we taken into the Uchiha household but we also witness intimate moments between Sakura and Sasuke that will take you by surprise.
 Even if Sasuke has abandoned his family for a majority of Sarada’s childhood, we absolutely admire Sakura’s independence more than ever as she will always love and respect Sasuke, regardless of his past and goals.
-Realising that her parents will do anything for her, the audience is at peace when Sarada decides to put faith in her parents’ odd marriage, despite Sasuke’s paternal abandonment.
+Realising that her parents will do anything for her, the audience is at peace when Sarada decides to put faith in her parents’ odd marriage.

 Overall: Fans of the Naruto universe will appreciate Masashi Kishimoto’s spin-off series THE SEVENTH HOKAGE AND THE SCARLET SPRING.
-Despite the story’s predictable conclusion, the identity of Sarada’s real mother will come as a shock to many fans along the way.
-With plenty of Naruto humour, action and suspense from start to finish, we absolutely recommend this spin-off manga to all Naruto fans out there.
+With plenty of Naruto humour, action, and suspense from start to finish, we absolutely recommend this spin-off manga to all Naruto fans out there.